 But there's more to God than his mercy.
 There's also his power.
 And that... frightens us.
-As we were just recently discussing in Bible class, there's a reason we have expressions like "the fear of the Lord."
+There's a reason the Bible uses expressions like "the fear of the Lord."
 God in all his power is terrifying.
 And, at times, more than a little disturbing.